 Google Analytics also shows your site’s performance on different screen sizes.

-For example, right in the Analytics dashboard, you can see if your site is loading properly on different screens, as shown in the following screenshot.
+For example, in the Analytics dashboard, you can see if your site is loading properly on different screens, as shown in the following screenshot.

 You can read more information by clicking on the Insights notifications.
 Here, actionable steps are shown to solve the listed issues.